Moremar/IT_tutorials/CyberSecurity/Security/PenetrationTesting.md

 to create a ticket in a ticketing system (JIRA, FreshDesk...).
 In that case, the payload should report to an HTTP API when executed, to transmit the stolen info.

-**XSS Hunter Express** can be used to perform Blind XSS attacks, it will capture cookies, URK, page content...
+**XSS Hunter Express** can be used to perform Blind XSS attacks, it will capture cookies, URL, page content...

 ## Directory Traversal